dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/utility/utility-module.md

 # DSUtilityModule

-The `DSUtilityModule` class defines general functions of the utility module.
+The `DSUtilityModule` class defines common functionality in the `DynamsoftUtility` module.

 ## Definition